-- If you REALLY wanted to pay someone for their stock-picking skill, you would actually want them to be UN-diversified.
-You’d want them to put most of their money into their best ideas, because if they were truly skilled then that would be the best way to get the highest returns.
-Warren Buffett explains this really well here:
+- As Warren Buffett would tell you, if you REALLY wanted to pay someone for their stock-picking skill you would actually want them to be UN-diversified.
+You’d want them to put all their money into their best ideas, because if they were truly skilled then that would be the best way to get the highest returns

 So if you want the free lunch of diversification, index funds are the best way to get it.

 Index funds are low cost (at least the good ones are)

 There ARE some bad, high-cost index funds out there.
 You need to watch out for them.